Network device onboarding

 AAA dead-server detection

 Retry / timeout configured on the RADIUS profile (above).
-Current Omada firmware does not expose a Portnox-style dead-criteria / deadtime pair; failover is reactive on the next request.
-Set Retry and Timeout to give roughly a 30-second window before the supplicant falls over to Edge #2.
+Current Omada firmware does not expose a formal dead-criteria / deadtime pair; failover is reactive on the next request.
+The RADIUS target is a local Edge appliance on your LAN, so set Retry and Timeout short and the supplicant falls over to Edge #2 quickly.

 RADIUS profile -> Advanced (Controller 5.x):